 The causes of piriformis compression of the pudendal nerve mirror those of the sciatic nerve detailed above.
 Injury, strain, imbalance or oxygen deprivation might all cause cramping and compression to ensue.

 Symptoms of pudendal nerve compression by the piriformis include pain, tingling, numbness or dysfunction in the buttocks, groin, perineum, pelvis and genitals.
 Some patients become constipated or can not easily pass urine.
 Other patients suffer fecal and/or urinary incontinence.
 Sexual dysfunction is common in men and sex might be especially painful for women.

 In some patients, both the sciatic and pudendal nerves are compressed, increasing possible symptomology to include both sets of expressions detailed above.

 Piriformis Syndrome Detailed Topics

 Below, we provide additional discussion on a range of important aspects of piriformis syndrome.
 In order to fully realize the full scope of the condition, we suggest that you read all the essays that apply to your case profile.
 As each new treatise is made available for public consumption, it will be added to the list below:

 Acute piriformis pain can strike suddenly and severely.
 Meanwhile, most patients complain of chronic piriformis pain that holds a regular pattern of discomfort based on movement, activity and/or positioning.
 Recurrent piriformis pain may end in between bouts or maintain some degree of discomfort virtually all the time.

-There is no indication that piriformis syndrome in the left leg or piriformis syndrome right leg is more painful, more common or more clinically significant.
+There is no indication that piriformis syndrome in the left leg or piriformis syndrome in the right leg is more painful, more common or more clinically significant.